triton-inference-server/server/docs/perf_client.rst

 A critical part of optimizing the inference performance of your model is being able to measure changes in performance as you experiment with different optimization strategies.
-The *perf\_client* application performs this task for the TensorRT Inference Server.
+The *perf\_client* application performs this task for the Triton Inference Server.
 The perf\_client is included with the client examples which are :ref:`available from several sources <section-getting-the-client-examples>`.